balsedie/trilomorph/README.md

     landmark:
     date:
 ```
-  The information and format for each field is described in Serra et al[^1] [table 2](https://www.figshare.com/blabbla).
+  The information needed and format for each field is described in Serra et al[^1] [table 2](https://www.figshare.com/blabbla).

 ### Upload all data to Trilomorph
 - [X] select the specimen